themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Okay, yeah, whatever you say.
 But what _is_ a webhook?
 For our needs, a webhook is a message that Stripe will send us whenever anything happens on Stripe.
 So, for example, if a customer resubscribes to our applciation, that would _trigger_ a handful of "events" that Stripe would then send to a URL we specify.
 That URL (which is defined in our app as a server-side route) will then take what Stripe sends us and _do something_ with it.
 Before we jump into this, though, let's hop over to Stripe to see how to configure webhooks.

 #### Configuring Webhooks On Stripe
 The first step is to login to the Stripe dashboard and visit [the Webhooks Settings page](https://dashboard.stripe.com/account/webhooks).
-From here, click the "Add URL" button in the bottom left.
-A window should reveal itself with two options: URL and Mode.
+From here, click the "Add URL" button in the bottom right.
+A window should reveal itself with two options: "URL" and "Mode."
 The URL will correspond to a server-side route in our app (e.g. `http://tmc-005-demo.meteor.com/webhooks/stripe`) that we'll define shortly.
-The _mode_ is simply which webhooks will be sent to this URL: events created in _test_ mode or _live_ mode?
+The _mode_ is simply which webhooks will be sent to this URL: events created in _test_ mode or _live_ mode.

 ![Configuring Webhooks on Stripe](http://cl.ly/image/0U1q3z1H3N0w/Image%202015-02-09%20at%2010.55.00%20PM.png)

 Once this is set, any time an event happens, Stripe will attempt to send a webhook to our specified URL.
 To make sure this actually works, let's take a look at setting up the route on the server.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/server/routes.js</p>
 ```.lang-javascript
 Router.route('/webhooks/stripe', function () {
   var request = this.request.body;